Privacy Policy³

 Data security

 Personal data must be kept securely.
-Individuals have a responsibility to ensure date is not unauthorised, unlawfully accessed, altered, mislaid, lost, misused, destroyed or damaged.
+Individuals have a responsibility to ensure date is not unauthorised, unlawfully accessed, altered, mislaid, lost, misused, destroyed, or damaged.
 Where other organisations process personal data as a service on our behalf, the DPO will establish what, if any, additional specific data security arrangements need to be implemented in contracts with those third-party organisations.

 Storing data securely

-• Data stored on printed paper, should be kept in a secure place where unauthorised personnel cannot access
+• Data stored on printed paper, should be kept in a secure place where unauthorised personnel cannot access it.

-• Printed data should be shredded when it is no longer
+• Printed data should be shredded when it is no longer needed

-• Data stored on a computer should be protected by strong passwords that are changed
+• Data stored on a computer should be protected by strong passwords that are changed regularly

-• Data stored on CDs or memory sticks must be encrypted or password protected and locked away securely when they are not being
+• Data stored on CDs or memory sticks must be encrypted or password protected and locked away securely when they are not being used.

-• The DPO must approve any cloud used to store
+• The DPO must approve any cloud used to store data

-• Servers containing personal data must be kept in a secure location, away from general office
+• Servers containing personal data must be kept in a secure location, away from general office space

-• Data should be regularly backed up in line with the company’s backup
+• Data should be regularly backed up in line with the company’s backup procedures

-• All servers containing sensitive data must be approved and protected by security
+• All servers containing sensitive data must be approved and protected by security software

-• All possible technical measures must be put in place to keep data
+• All possible technical measures must be put in place to keep data secure

-• Information if not permitted to be stored locally or to be saved on any personal
+• Information if not permitted to be stored locally or to be saved on any personal device

-• Where personal data needs to be shared with third parties, due diligence and reasonable steps are expected to take place to ensure the information is stored securely and is adequately
+• Where personal data needs to be shared with third parties, due diligence and reasonable steps are expected to take place to ensure the information is stored securely and is adequately protected.

 Data retention